“Success is most often achieved by those who don’t know that failure is inevitable.” — Coco Chanel

 If you have paid some or all of your super to the super funds, you may be able to reduce the unpaid super amount on the SGC form by this payment.
 Additionally, the SGC is not tax deductible so it serves as a large incentive for employer’s to pay their super on time.

-I have an employee who is turning 75 soon.
-I’ve heard that I won’t need to pay employer super for them any longer.
+FAQ - I have an employee who is turning 75 soon.
+I've heard I don't need to pay employer super for them any longer.
 Is this true?

 No, the rules changed on this a few years ago and these employees are no longer exempt.
 You will still need to pay the standard employer super for these employees.
 There is no longer an upper age limit on employer super guarantee contributions.